 Power dissipation = (5 V - 1 * (1.9V)) * 50 A = 3.1 V * 50 A = 155 W

-Supply voltage range depends on the number of laser diodes used in series.
-For one laser diode which operating voltage is around 2 V, maximum diode input voltage should not exceed 5 V. For two diodes which operating voltage is around 4V, maximum diode input is 8 V and so on.
+The supply voltage range depends on the number of laser diodes used in series.
+For one laser diode in which operating voltage is around 2 V, the maximum diode input voltage should not exceed 5 V. For two diodes which operating voltage is around 4V, maximum diode input is 8 V and so on.
 Therefore the maximum input voltage is given by the formula:

 VCC DIODE MAX = (Number of diodes in series) X (Each diode operating voltage) + 4 V.

 Always power the logic with 12 V before powering up the diode line.
 Because GND of the diode line and GND of the logic input are connected in the driver, always remember to connect GND of the diode line directly to the GND of a PSU with thick wires.

 Always use a high-quality power supply unit with low ripple voltage.
 Adding a large capacitor at the driver input is strongly recommended, but it depends on PSU, wires cross-section and their length.
 The capacitor used during the tests was 1000 uF 25 V.

 You should be very careful not to cause a short circuit between the + (VCC) of the power nor + (LD) supply and -(GND) of the logic input or current monitor input, as a thin GND logic paths can be irreparably damaged.